devamin/Monitoring-terminal-dash/README.md

 * Alert using emails, slack ...
 * Create client version to monitor inside metrics such as (CPU, RAM, Traffic, ...)

-But this architecture is not scalable because it's monolithic monitor one the improvement that I thought of is creating a distributed monitoring system using :
+But this architecture is not scalable because it's monolithic monitor one of the improvements that I thought of is creating a distributed monitoring system using :
 * Watcher services
 * Realtime processing using (Brokers, Kafka...)
 * Big data storage